 Andrew works with asset management, leasing and marketing teams.

-Andrew leads the team in our Property division, working with a diverse mix of investors, developers, asset managers and local authorities, all with a view to maximising the value of their retail assets.
+Andrew works with a diverse mix of investors, developers, asset managers and local authorities, all with a view to maximising the value of their retail assets.
 With such a broad scope of end users, Andrew is often a key part of a broader team including architects, leasing, marketing and property teams.

 Andrew joined the team following the integration of FSP and Pragma, having worked at FSP since May 2010, where he was appointed to the Board as Sales Director in June 2015.
 Prior to joining FSP, Andrew had worked at both ORC and CACI, having graduated from Manchester Metropolitan University with a BSC Hons degree in Geography.